Inside Arena: Ensure FDA Software Validation With Arena Validate

-Alisa: Arena Solutions has worked with regulated customers and validation experts to develop a model that addresses customer validation needs.
+Alisa: We have worked with regulated customers and validation experts to develop a model that addresses customer validation needs.
 The model—developed based on the GAMP V-model—has been adapted for the cloud-based delivery approach, and integrated into our software development lifecycle process to ensure each new release of the system is internally validated against predefined requirements using the updated and approved IQ and OQ Protocols.

 Emily: During a release cycle, we work in parallel with quality assurance (QA) to actively review the scope and product requirements documents (PRDs)—starting early in the release cycle allows us to get ahead of potential validation impact and ensure we adequately cover the upcoming release.

 Alisa: Our team has been actively expanding the package so that we grow alongside our customers’ needs.
 When customers evaluate Arena Validate to decide whether to use our solution or to do it themselves, they often conclude that Arena Validate is the best path after seeing our extensive coverage and the work we do to maintain it.

 What is the difference between regular software QA and your testing?

 Emily: Arena verification activities (conducted by QA) are independent of validation activities, though many of our processes occur in parallel.
 Verification testing is performed on all upgrades covered by Arena Validate, as well as on all upgrades not covered by Arena Validate.
 Generally speaking, verification testing consists of thorough unit tests, whereas validation testing involves user stories—each occurs as separate processes during Arena’s software development lifecycle.
 Due to these differences (among others), verification testing can cover a wider scope than validation, which is defined by our validation user requirements.
 A primary purpose of validation activities is to test the software in a way that is closest to how most users of Arena are actually using the software in their day-to-day activities.